Researchers try producing potato resistant to climate change

 “The predictions for climate change are heavier rainfall events, and potatoes don’t tolerate flooding or wet conditions for long without having other quality problems,” Porter said.
 “If we want potatoes to be continued to be produced successfully in Maine, we need to be able to produce varieties that can be resistant to change.”

 Around the world, research aimed at mitigating crop damage is underway.
-A NASA study published this month suggests climate change may affect the production of corn and wheat, reducing yields of both, as soon as 2030.
+A NASA study published this month suggested climate change may affect the production of corn and wheat, with corn yields projected to decline while wheat could see potential growth, as soon as 2030 under a high greenhouse gas emissions scenario.

 Maine is coming off of a banner potato crop thanks in part to the success of the Caribou russet, which was developed by UMaine researchers.
 But Porter fears that even that variety isn’t as heat tolerant as necessary to resist the future effects of climate change.

-Note: This story has been corrected to show that the NASA study suggests wheat production could grow, while corn yields could decline, under a high greenhouse gas emissions scenario.